-Once a gap a child's understanding/learning has been identified parents are consulted, this usually takes place after assessments and reviews are formally completed, once a term (typically December, April and July).
+Once a gap a child's understanding/learning has been identified, parents are consulted.
+This usually takes place after assessments and reviews are formally completed once a term (typically December, April and July).
 During the parents evening (typically November, March and July) the pupil's progress is discussed with parents/carers.
+The Person Centred Plan (PCP) will be shared with parents, and progress is reviewed, along with new outcomes being agreed upon collaboratively.

-If any further information is needed the class teacher, SENCo and the head teacher are always available to discuss the needs, support and progress of the pupil, as we pride ourselves on building positive relationships with parents.
+If any further information is needed the class teacher, SENCo and the Head Teacher are always available to discuss the needs, support and progress of the pupil, as we pride ourselves on building positive relationships with parents.
 We are open and honest with parents and we really value the positive relationship that we build together.